Greece Moments Greece Moments

 Didimes Beach: Twin Bay on Patmos

-From Patmos, it is worth taking a day trip to the small neighboring island of Lipsi.
-Sleepily, the fishing boats sail here in the harbor pier.
-The clocks seem to turn slower on Lipsi.
-The main town of Chora enchants with its blue-and-white houses and its pretty church.
+From Patmos, a day trip to the small neighboring island of Lipsi is well worth it.
+Here, fishing boats bob sleepily in the harbor.
+Time seems to move more slowly on Lipsi.
+The main town, Chora, enchants with its blue-and-white houses and its charming church.

 Lipsi Chora Hafen Dodekanes Inseln

-On the waterfront of Lipsi, quaint taverns provide day guests with fresh fish and other Greek delicacies.
-The freshly caught octopus is hung cat-proof on the roof of the tavern.
+Along Lipsi’s waterfront promenade, quaint taverns serve day-trippers fresh fish and other Greek delicacies.
+The freshly caught octopus is hung on the tavern’s roof to keep cats away.

 Lipsi Griechenland Urlaub Anreise Tipps

-On a day tour, there are only a few hours to get a first impression of the island.
-It’s best to rent a scooter and stop in the north at what is probably the most beautiful bay of Lipsi, the Platis Gialos Beach.
+On a day trip, you’ll only have a few hours to get a first impression of the island.
+It’s best to rent a scooter and stop in the north at what is probably Lipsi’s most beautiful bay, Platis Gialos Beach.

 Lipsi Strand Platis Gialos Πλατύς Γιαλός